FtuoilXelrash/rCEventScheduler/README.txt

   3. Restart the server or run: oxide.reload rCEventScheduler
   4. Edit the config at oxide/config/rCEventScheduler.json
   5. Set your Discord webhook URL for admin notifications (optional)
+  6. Set a second Discord webhook URL for the sticky live-status message (optional — see STICKY LIVE-STATUS MESSAGE section below)

 --------------------------------------------------------------------------------
 CONFIGURATION  (oxide/config/rCEventScheduler.json)